 Can I start to operate a permitted process without a permit being issued? (i.e. will tacit consent apply)

 No. It is illegal to operate a permitted process without a permit being issued.

 No new installation or substantial change to an existing installation may be operated without a permit or variation.
 It is an offence under EP regulation 38(1)(a) to operate a regulated facility without a permit and to the extent authorised by that permit.

-In the event that new categories of activity are subsequently added by future amendments to the EP Regulations, those amendment Regulations are likely to include deadlines by which applications must be made for new and existing installations.
+In the event that new categories of activity are subsequently added by future amendments to the EP Regulations, those amendment Regulations will include deadlines by which applications must be made for new and existing installations.